- Why Can’t I Attach Files in Gmail?

 Why Can’t I Attach Files in Gmail?

-Before you try to fix attachment failed issues in Gmail, it’s important to understand why you may encounter this problem.
+Before you try to fix the issues in Gmail, it’s important to understand why you may encounter this problem.

-While a firewall or proxy server can be the cause, other factors might prevent you from attaching files to your emails or the Gmail attachment button from working.
+While a firewall or proxy server can be the cause, some of the following additional factors can make it seem like the Gmail attachment button is not working:

 - If you’re trying to send an executable file, Gmail may be blocking it as a security measure to prevent the spread of viruses.